Doni Monardo: Career

 In 1985, Monardo started his career as a member of Kopassus immediately after graduating from the military academy.
 He spent 12 years as part of the special forces group and was involved in the Aceh and East Timor conflicts.
 In 1999, he was assigned as a Raider Battalion, serving in Bali.

 By 2001, he was already part of the Presidential Security Force of Indonesia, leading a command serving Susilo Bambang Yudhoyono.
 From 2004 to 2008, he served in the Army Strategic Command and was posted in South Sulawesi for his last two years in the formation.
 He continued his posting as part of the Presidential Security Force of Indonesia until 2010, and at that same year was promoted to brigadier general and became the vice-commander general of Kopassus.
 He continued serving Susilo Bambang Yudhoyono’s administration until 2014 and was promoted as the commander of the Presidential Security Force of Indonesia during his service.

-In 2015, during Joko Widodo’s administration, Monardo was named as the commander-general of Kopassus.
+In 2015, during Joko Widodo’s administration, Monardo was named as the commandant-general of Kopassus.
 He continued serving in military units until 2018.
 By later that year, he was named the secretary-general of the National Defense Council.
 In 2019, he was chosen to lead the Indonesian National Board for Disaster Management.